pylover/sqlalchemy-media/README.rst

 Here you can see the full list of changes made on each sqlalchemy-media release.

+0.8.0

+  -  Automatically coerce `:obj:.Attachable` objects.
+So if True, you can set the models attribute by a `file`, `filename` or :class:`cgi.FieldStorage`.

 0.6.2
   - Fixing a bug in ``optionals`` module.